smcpeak/vscode-smcpeak/README.md

 item near the top-left, choose "Install from VSIX...", then navigate to and choose the .vsix file.

+* If you make a change and want to reinstall without changing the version number, you have to uninstall the old version and remove the cached copy in $HOME/.vscode/extensions (substitute %USERPROFILE% for $HOME on Windows) first.

 Finally, to use the key bindings I normally use, open doc/keybindings.json.fragment and copy+paste that into your vscode key bindings JSON file (Settings -> Keyboard Shortcuts -> Open